 - The majority of catalog plants thrive in this region.

-- Plants cold hardy in Zones 3 & 4 are not typically recommended for this climate.
-Non-freezing winter temperatures don't provide for a period of winter dormancy (rest).
+- Plants cold hardy in Zones 3 and 4 are not typically recommended for this climate.
+Non-freezing winter temperatures do not provide for a period of winter dormancy (rest).

-- In high rainfall areas of western OR and WA, xeric and very xeric plants must be planted in very well-drained, low fertility soils (avoid heavy loam and clay types).
+- In high rainfall areas of western OR and WA, xeric and very xeric plants must be planted in well-drained, low fertility soils (avoid heavy loam and clay soils).

-- Even sun loving plants will bloom longer when provided with some afternoon shade; plant on east, southeast sides of buildings, tall shrubs and trees.
+- Even sun loving plants will bloom longer when provided with some afternoon shade; plant on the east and southeast sides of buildings, tall shrubs, and trees.

 - Regular, deep watering during the heat is essential for all xeric plants.

-- Xeric plants with very wooly, gray foliage like Tanacetum (Partridge Feather), Wooly Thyme, Marrubium (Horehound), and some Stachys (Lamb's Ear) may rot ("melt") from rain, excessive humidity and hot weather.
+- Xeric plants with very wooly gray foliage, such as Tanacetum (Partridge Feather), Wooly Thyme, Marrubium (Horehound), and some Stachys (Lamb's Ear), may rot ("melt") from rain, excessive humidity, and hot weather.

-- Growing xeric plants in wetter climates requires a full sun site with very fast draining sandy or sandy-loam soils with low fertility.
+- Growing xeric plants in wetter climates requires a full sun planting site with fast-draining sandy, or sandy-loam soils with low fertility.